NathanVervloesem/test2024/README.md

 You're on a new issue branch.
 Yes, an issue branch

-And we are testing merge conflicts
+And we are testing merge conflicts.
+Yes indeed